glotzerlab/spatula/docs/source/theory.rst

 Rotoreflections are a combination of rotations and reflections, sometimes called improper rotations.
 They are a type of symmetry operation that combines rotation and reflection.
-Thus, by definition, we can write:
+Thus, by definition, we can write :cite:`Altmann_WignerD`:

 .. math::
     \hat{S}_n = \hat{\sigma}_h {\hat{C}_n} = \hat{\sigma}_{xy} {\hat{C}_n}